Frobenius circulant graphs of valency six, Eisenstein-Jacobi networks, and hexagonal meshes: Gossiping, routing and Wiener index

 For $[u] \in \Z_n$, define $T_u$ to be the graph with vertex set $\Z_n$ and arcs $([x+u], [y+u])$ with $([x], [y])$ running over all arcs of $T_0$.
 Since $\Z_n$ acts on itself (by addition) as a group of automorphisms of $\Ga$, $T_u$ is a shortest path spanning tree of $\Ga$ with root $[u]$.
 Denote by $P_{uv}$ the unique path in $T_u$ from $[u]$ to $[v]$.
 Define

 A routing $\cal P$ of $\Ga$ is called {\em $G$-arc-transitive} \cite{LP} for some $G \le \Aut\Ga$ if every element of $G$ maps paths of $\cal P$ to paths of $\cal P$ and moreover $G$ is transitive on the set of arcs of $\Ga$.
 A routing under which all edges (arcs, respectively) have the same load is called {\em edge-uniform} ({\em arc-uniform}, respectively).
+The following is a consequence of Theorem \ref{existence}, Lemma \ref{lem:tel}, \cite[Theorem 1.6]{FLP} and \cite[Theorems 5.1 and 6.1]{Z}.